ivoelbert/infinits/README.md

 -   ### `zipLong`

-Takes another list and returns a list of pairs.
-Nth element in the new list is a pair of the Nth element of the first list and the Nth of the second.
+Takes any number of lists and returns a list of tuples.
+Nth element in the new list is a tuple made from the Nth element each list.

-The resulting list's length will be that of the longest list.
-If one list is shorter than the other `undefined` will be used to fill the holes.
+The resulting list's length will be that of the longest list. `undefined` will be used to fill the holes.

 ```typescript
 import { Infinits } from 'infinits';